ZAZ 2: Top Secret!

 Most critically, though, the disc doesn't have that over-sharpened digital effect, and a little more original picture information is retained.
 It's more than just a better encode; or, if it is down to the encoding, it's a lot better.
 Instead of pixelation and overly smoothed areas, we see soft grain.
 Soft, because it's still the same old master, but more film-like and natural.
 So, overall, it's progress, but would still score rather fair (as opposed to poorly) compared to other BDs.

 Paramount kindly gave us both the original stereo mix plus a new 5.1 with optional English subtitles on their DVD.
 Oh and a French dub, too.
 And happily, though Via Vision drops the dub, they keep both English tracks, in lossless LPCM and DTS-HD, respectively, as well as the English subs.
-And Paramount's new blu?
-It may look even better at first... they've got the 5.1 in DTS-HD, plus French, German and two Spanish dubs.
+And Paramount's newer releases?
+Things may look even better at first... both the 2022 and 2024 editions have got the 5.1 in DTS-HD, plus French, German and two Spanish dubs.
 They've still got standard English subtitles, plus English HoH, German, French, Japanese and two sets of Spanish subs.
 That's a lot, but if you're paying attention, they've dropped the original stereo mix.

 All of these have been carried over to Via Vision's blu, and it's mostly the same on Paramount's.
-The new blu has everything except the storyboards.
+The 2022 and 2024 releases both have everything except the storyboards.
 But in their place, we get the famous backwards scene played in reverse, so we can see how it was originally performed.
+One annoyance, again like the Airplane!
+UHD, they only include the commentary on the blu-ray discs, so you can't listen to it with the new transfer, As part of the boxed set, the 2024 edition also includes an exclusive 15-page booklet and three fold-out posters.

 No comments: